Jow1e/Minesweeper/README.md

 # Minesweeper
 Minesweeper game and bot implementation for tinkoff deep learning exams

-`for some reason I wrote everything in English ;)`

-`Maybe I just got used to English information while learning ML `

 About AI:

 1. Probability: bot gives cell a probability of being a mine(using inclusion-exclusion principle)